dolthub/dolt/README.md

 #### ETL

-Noms should work really well as a backing store for ETL pipelines.
-Noms-backed ETL is naturally:
+ETL based on Noms is naturally:

 * **Incremental:** Noms datasets can be efficiently diffed, so only the changed data needs to be run through the pipeline.
 * **Versioned:** Any transform can be compared to the previous run and trivially undone or re-applied.